 9. If you want a creamy cottage cheese, then just before serving, stir in some heavy cream till it reaches the desired texture.

 Cottage cheese not only is an excellent source of protein it also provides adequate calcium.
 And because it can be made from ingredients that are almost always available in your pantry, cottage cheese serves as a great survival recipe.
-So instead of heading to the supermarket for a healthy snack next time, make some cottage cheese at home and enjoy.

 Have you ever heard of 1875 cottage cheese before?